tobloef/numerous-face-tokens/NOTES.md

 * I'm not sure I like creating schema files instead of decorating domain models.
 * I'm not sure I like that relations must always have a counterpart.
 For this instance it made sense, so maybe it always does?
 Seems unlikely tho.
 * No good way to exclude fields, like password hash.
+* I really like automatic migrations.
+* I really really like the strong typing, though the exported types could have shorter names.